 Bringing in a pro early can save money by spotting design efficiencies before construction starts.

-Hiring a structural engineer costs an average of $553, with most homeowners spending between $344 and $775.
-Prices can dip as low as $200 or climb to $1,500, and detailed drawings can cost $500 to $5,000 each.
+Hiring a structural engineer costs an average of $553, with homeowners spending anywhere from $200 to $1,500.
+Detailed drawings alone can cost $500 to $5,000 each.
 Where you live, the size of the job, and how often you call in a pro all affect what you’ll pay, so plan for those numbers up front.
 Bringing in the right engineer keeps your project safe and standing for years to come.

 What you pay changes with the kind of report you order.
 Because a structural engineer’s report comes with an inspection, treat it as one price.
 A general structural report averages $550, with most running $350 to $800.
 If the engineer needs to dig into possible foundation trouble, expect the bill to push toward $1,200 or more.